Charged with a DUI in Riverside County?

 Alternative Sentencing Options

-Depending on the specifics of your case, DUI Attorney Visco or Wohl may pursue alternative sentencing options in lieu of going to jail or prison.
+Depending on the specifics of your case, DUI Attorney Wohl may pursue alternative sentencing options in lieu of going to jail or prison.
 Some of these alternative sentences may include:

 - Community service in Riverside County